isobarbaric/cover-letter-genie/README.md

-# Cover Letter Genie: Your Effortless Job Application Companion
+# Cover Letter Genie

+> Your Effortless WaterlooWorks Companion

 This tool streamlines the process of applying for jobs on WaterlooWorks, making your application journey smoother and more efficient.